kevinniechen/quagmir/README.md

 The step of collapsing sample files takes the longest time, but once the samples are collapsed, and you need to re-run the pipeline, the pipeline will automatically start from the collapsed files and take a far shorter amount of time

 Output will be a **sample.fastq_ready.results.txt** file for each sample in the **results/** folder

+## Features
+One step isomir analysis for multiple miRNA and samples miRNA trimming/tailing in 3' modifications
+5' variability score (indicative of cleavage fidelity) Detection of isomiRs that could be from multiple miRNA

+To be added:
+Probability that an isomiR is from a certain miRNA based on biological rules more...